Edward Woodward: Film

-He made occasional appearances until taking the role of Police Sergeant Neil Howie in the thriller The Wicker Man in 1973.
+He made occasional appearances until taking the role of Police Sergeant Neil Howie in the thriller The Wicker Man.
 Woodward was offered a cameo role in the 2005 remake, but declined.
-He also appeared in the 1982 film Who Dares Wins, also known as The Final Option on the film's release history. as Commander Powell.
+He also appeared as Commander Powell in the 1982 film Who Dares Wins.

-Woodward played the title role in the 1980 Australian biographical film drama Breaker Morant, which was highly acclaimed, and his presence brought the film worldwide attention.
-Woodward also had a supporting role in the 2007 action comedy Hot Fuzz.
-His last lead film role was that of the Reverend Frederick Densham in A Congregation of Ghosts, the story of an eccentric vicar who is said to have alienated his congregation and preached to cardboard cut-outs.
+Woodward played the title role in the 1980 Australian biographical film drama Breaker Morant, and had a supporting role in the 2007 action comedy Hot Fuzz.
+His last lead film role was that of the story of an eccentric vicar Reverend Frederick Densham in A Congregation of Ghosts.

 Robin Hardy, who directed The Wicker Man, said, "He was one of the greatest actors of his generation, without a doubt, with a broad career on American television, as well as on British film."
 Noël Coward once said of him, "He was one of the nicest and most co-operative actors I've ever met or worked with."

 In 1990, Woodward was the narrator for the official FIFA film of the 1990 World Cup entitled Soccer Shoot-Out.